roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-04 ****** byStoryTeller07© "This part is hollow where the prong fits in.
+"This part is hollow where the prong fits in.
 Once slid into place it can't be undone.
 It would have to be cut off and it's a special steel alloy, doesn't cut easily."

  Brandi looked at it then looked up at Kevin.
 The look he gave the collar meant it could be the Holy Grail not just a plain loop of steel.
 "No!
 Kevin you can't expect me to accept that.
 Round here it has been, well, not exactly fun, but interesting.
 I don't want to make a commitment or even do this again.
 I know what we did together was important but it happened because of what you put me through."